ashleyson/lab04/README.md

 # mazeSolver
-Utilizing a Stack to solve a maze
+A program that utilizes a Stack to solve a maze